Ashmolean showcased an exhibition curated by St Cross Fellow and Dean of Degrees

 Photo Credit : © Ashmolean Museum

-An Van Camp, a Fellow of St Cross College and one of the current Dean of Degrees, has curated a major exhibition, "Bruegel to Rubens", which is currently available to visit until 23 June 2024, at the Ashmolean Museum, Oxford.
-The Exhibition which has received rave reviews from major many publications including The Times, The Guardian and The Telegraph includes drawings from many of the Flemish masters, rarely seen in public
+An Van Camp, a Fellow of St Cross College and one of the current Deans of Degrees, curated a major exhibition, "Bruegel to Rubens", which was available to visit until 23 June 2024, at the Ashmolean Museum, Oxford.
+The exhibition, which received rave reviews from many major publications including The Times, The Guardian and The Telegraph included drawings from many of the Flemish masters, rarely seen in public.

-St Cross is delighted to announce that An Van Camp will give an illustrated talk in college about this major exhibition and providing insights into how these artists honed their drawing skills throughout their careers on 25 April 2024.
+St Cross was delighted that An Van Camp gave an illustrated talk in college about this major exhibition, offering insights into how these artists honed their drawing skills throughout their careers.

 Van Camp collaborated with the Museum Plantin-Moretus, Belgium, to present a captivating exhibition featuring over 100 extraordinary Flemish drawings from the 16th and 17th centuries.
-This significant showcase includes rarely seen works by celebrated artists like Pieter Bruegel, Rubens, and Van Dyck, offering valuable insights into their artistic journeys.
-With a total of 120 drawings on display, including recently unearthed pieces, visitors have a unique opportunity to delve into the mastery and evolution of these Flemish masters' drawing skills.
+This significant showcase included rarely seen works by celebrated artists such as Pieter Bruegel, Rubens, and Van Dyck, offering valuable insights into their artistic journeys.
+With a total of 120 drawings on display, including recently unearthed pieces, visitors had a unique opportunity to delve into the mastery and evolution of these Flemish masters' drawing skills.

 As the curator of Northern European Art at the Ashmolean Museum, Van Camp oversees its Dutch, Flemish, and German prints, drawings, and paintings.
 She joined the museum's Western Art Department in September 2015 after teaching and researching at the University of Oxford's Faculty of History.
 Prior to her role at the Ashmolean, she worked at The British Museum, first as a Cataloguer of Dutch and Flemish prints before 1900 (2006–10), and later as Curator of Dutch and Flemish Prints and Drawings (2010–15).